alexkmbk/1CI/README.md

 UpdateDB — updating the database in DBDir directory from repository.

-CheckModules – Checking modules of the dump by standard platform command.
+CheckModules – checking modules of the dump by standard platform command.

-ExecCommand - Starts an external application by given command and current directory
+ExecCommand - starts an external application by given command and current directory

-UpdateTestDB - Updates DB in the test DB directory from a repository dump (should be executed after the DumpConfFromRepository action)
+UpdateTestDB - updates DB in the test DB directory from a repository dump (should be executed after the DumpConfFromRepository action)

 Role «RepositoryUser»
 ======================